Skip to main content

 TFSA Investment Rules

-For the most part, whatever is permitted in a Registered Retirement Savings Plan can go into a TFSA.
-That includes cash, mutual funds, securities listed on a designated stock exchange, guaranteed investment certificates, bonds, and certain shares of small business corporations.
-You can contribute foreign funds but they will be converted to Canadian dollars, which cannot exceed your TFSA contribution room.
+For the most part, whatever is permitted in a Registered Retirement Savings Plan (RRSP) can go into a TFSA.
+That includes cash, mutual funds, securities listed on a designated stock exchange, guaranteed investment certificates, bonds, and certain shares of small businesses.
+You can contribute foreign funds, but they will be converted to Canadian dollars, which cannot exceed your TFSA contribution room.

 Depending on the type of investment held in your TFSA, you may incur a loss in your original investment.
-Any investment losses within a TFSA are not considered a withdrawal and, therefore, do not reduce your TFSA contribution room.
+Any investment losses within a TFSA are not considered a withdrawal; therefore, they do not reduce your TFSA contribution room.

-The dividends of foreign investments are subject to non-resident withholding tax.
+The dividends of foreign investments are subject to a non-resident withholding tax.
 Like any tax, this eats into the amount you actually make.
 But that doesn’t mean you should rule out foreign dividend-paying investments.
-It’s important to have a diversified portfolio and this can mean having foreign dividend-paying stocks, particularly in a sector that might not be well represented on the Canadian Stock Exchange.
+It’s important to have a diversified portfolio.

 TFSA Stock Trading Rules